ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 --set objectStorage.secretKey=${S3_SECRET_KEY}
 ```

-## Verifying the chart
+## Verify the Chart

-See the instruction (from NOTES.txt within chart) after the helm installation completes for chart verification.
-The instruction can also be viewed by running:
+See the instruction (from NOTES.txt within chart) after the Helm installation completes for chart verification.
+The instruction can also be viewed by running the following command.

 ```sh
 helm status stt-release
 ```

-For basic usage of customization, see the customizing Watson Speech Library for Embed [documentation](https://www.ibm.com/docs/en/watson-libraries?topic=containers-customization-example).
+For basic usage of customization, see the [documentation](https://www.ibm.com/docs/en/watson-libraries?topic=containers-customization-example).

-The complete API reference for Watson Speech-to-Text can be found [here](https://cloud.ibm.com/apidocs/speech-to-text).
+The complete API reference for Watson Speech to Text can be found [here](https://cloud.ibm.com/apidocs/speech-to-text).

-## Use the service
+## Test the Service

-In one terminal, create a proxy through the service:
+In one terminal, create a proxy through the service.

 ```sh
 oc proxy
 ```

-Download an example audio file as example.flac:
+Download an example audio file as `example.flac`:

 ```sh
 curl --url https://github.com/watson-developer-cloud/doc-tutorial-downloads/raw/master/speech-to-text/0001.flac \
       -sLo example.flac
 ```

-Send a /recognize request using the downloaded file:
+Send a `recognize` request using the downloaded file:

 ```sh
 curl --url "http://localhost:8001/api/v1/namespaces/stt-demo/services/https:stt-release-runtime:https/proxy/speech-to-text/api/v1/recognize?model=en-US_Multimedia" \